 There are a multitude of reasons why a person may contemplate the need for family law help in Texas.
 The most common and well-known reason for people to look for Texas family law help is that they are thinking about getting divorced from their spouse.
-Although divorce is the most talked about family law topic in the state of Texas, it should be pointed out that family law covers wide ranging issues such as, father’s rights, child support, child custody (conservatorship), alimony, and property distribution.
+Although divorce is the most talked about family law topic in the state of Texas, it should be pointed out that family law covers wide ranging issues such as, Texas father’s rights, child support, child custody (conservatorship), alimony, and property distribution.

 Texas Family Laws are Confusing – We Can Help!